AardhynLavender/Quiz-API/README.md

 You can all so run this manually, by using the `seed:implicit` script, and setting `IMPLICIT_SEEDING` to `false`.

-> Note, If you get any `foreign key constraint` errors on any of the aforementioned tables, running this script should resolve the relationships.
+> Note, If you get any `foreign key constraint` errors on any of the aforementioned tables, running this script should resolve any dangling pointers.

 ## Code Linting